Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB215', 'Fixing the 'Method Not Found' error when using Appium for Mobile Testing in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB215.aspx">KB215</a> Fixing the 'Method Not Found' error when using Appium for Mobile Testing in Rapise

 If you receive the following error message when performing Mobile device testing with Rapise, this article provides the necessary solution:Method not found:'OpenQA.Selenium.RemoteCommandInfoRepositoryOpenQA.Selenium.RemoteCommandInfoRepository.get_Instance()'.
+Note: related to Appium DLL version  1.3.0.1 and  Selenium WebDriver v2.48.0.

 ### <a onclick="return RegisterKbClick('KB209', 'Testing Web Applications that use SVG')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB209.aspx">KB209</a> Testing Web Applications that use SVG

-One of the more challenging types of web application is that with uses embedded SVG (Scalable Vector Graphics) in additional to HTML DOM elements.
+One of the more challenging types of web application is that with uses of embedded SVG (Scalable Vector Graphics) in additional to HTML DOM elements.
 This article describes how to use Rapise to write automated testing scripts for such applications.

 ### <a onclick="return RegisterKbClick('KB205', 'Rapise 3.x / 4.0 Does not Connect to Chrome x64 Bit')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB205.aspx">KB205</a> Rapise 3.x / 4.0 Does not Connect to Chrome x64 Bit